karkman/Metagenomics2021/Day3/README.md

 mkdir ANVIO
 cd ANVIO
 ```
-We need to do some tricks for the contigs from assembly before we can use them in Anvi'o.
+We need to do some tricks for the contigs from assembly before we can use them in anvi'o.
 We will do this for one sample and you will get the needed data for rest of samples from ANVI-TUTORIAL.
-For Anvi'o you'll need to load bioconda and activate Anvio-7 program.
+For anvi'o you'll need to load bioconda and activate anvio-7 virtual environment.
-Open a screen for Anvi'o workflow. `screen -S anvio`
+Open a screen for anvi'o workflow. `screen -S anvio`

 ```
 export PROJAPPL=/projappl/project_2001499